borgbackup/borg/docs/internals/data-structures.rst

 complexity between constant and linear with low factor, and memory overhead varies between 33% and 300%.

+If an element is deleted, and the slot behind the deleted element is not empty, then the element will leave a tombstone, a bucket marked as deleted.
+Tombstones are only removed by insertions using the tombstone's bucket, or by resizing the table.
+They present the same load to the hash table as a real entry, but do not count towards the regular load factor.

-Further, if the number of empty slots becomes too low (recall that linear probing for an element not in the index stops at the first empty slot), the hash table is rebuilt.
-The maximum *effective* load factor is 93%.
+Thus, if the number of empty slots becomes too low (recall that linear probing for an element not in the index stops at the first empty slot), the hash table is rebuilt.
+The maximum *effective* load factor, i.e. including tombstones, is 93%.

 Data in a HashIndex is always stored in little-endian format, which increases efficiency for almost everyone, since basically no one uses big-endian processors any more.

+HashIndex does not use a hashing function, because all keys (save manifest) are outputs of a cryptographic hash or MAC and thus already have excellent distribution.
+Thus, HashIndex simply uses the first 32 bits of the key as its "hash".

 The format is easy to read and write, because the buckets array has the same layout in memory and on disk.
 Only the header formats differ.